|

 C. As part of the statewide annual deer limit, youth less than 16 years of age may harvest 1 deer annually not meeting antler point requirements but having at least 1 antler 5 inches or more in length.

-2. Wild turkey - No person shall exceed statewide bag limits.
+2. Turkey - No person shall exceed statewide bag limits.

 A. Area limits - 1 per youth turkey or spring turkey quota permit.